The Chief Operating Officer Job Description for Scaling Fintech Firms

 Most important KPIs for a Chief Operating Officer

-Best practice involves including specific performance metrics in the chief operating officer job description to ensure alignment from day one.
-These critical metrics include the cost per transaction and the customer acquisition cost to lifetime value ratio which must remain above 3.0.
+Best practice involves including specific performance metrics in the chief operating officer’s job description to ensure alignment from day one.
+These critical metrics include the cost per transaction and the customer acquisition cost-to-lifetime value ratio, which must remain above 3.0.

 Typical interview process for a COO candidate